 A wavy inverted bob on mid-length hair is great for medium to thick density hair.
-Its movement gives tresses a livelier finish.
-Pair it with a melting brown to blonde hair color for a trendier, dramatic result.
+Its movement gives the thick locks a livelier finish.
+Pair your wavy bob with a melting brown to blonde hair color for a trendier, dramatic result.

 Inverted Mid-Length Bob for Women Over 50

-Medium inverted bobs for women over 50 should have plenty of texture and layers to accommodate naturally thinning hair.
+Medium inverted bobs for women over 50 should have plenty of texture and front layers to accommodate naturally grey thinning hair.
 For a more youthful look, consider adding choppy bangs.

-Pair this medium-long choppy inverted bob with dark hair color for such a classic beauty.
-A black shade with hints of a light brown hue is best to complement an olive skin tone.
+Pair this medium-long choppy inverted bob with a dark red to purple hair color for an edgy style.
+If you’re after a more classic style, a black shade with hints of a light brown hue is best, and will complement an olive skin tone.
 If you have straight hair, opt for subtle choppy ends for added texture, as well.

 Inverted Curly Bob on Medium Length Hair

-Give this inverted curly bob a try when trying to give your locks a better shape.
-This cut keeps the fullness without allowing the hair to become bulky.
-Feel free to paint the tresses blonde, too, for a fresher-looking finish.
+Give this inverted curly bob a try when trying to give your medium length locks a better shape.
+This cut keeps the fullness without allowing the curly hair to become bulky.
+Feel free to paint the tresses a blonde color, too, for a fresher-looking finish.
 Always use a styling cream to reduce the frizz and define the curls.